HTTP/2

 Chrome Developer Tools

-tab in the Chrome Developer Tools to check whether
+You can use the Network tab in the Chrome Developer Tools to check whether

 requests are done using HTTP/2.
 Right click the table view and select